 In 2008, fresh "magic" mushrooms were made illegal in the Netherlands.
 But the law did not ban truffles, a natural byproduct of the magic mushroom organism that grows underground and contains psilocybin, a psychoactive compound that make mushrooms "magic."

 Thousands of people from around the world come to the Netherlands every year to utilize truffles.
-They are available for purchase in Smart Shops around the city to people 18+.
+They are available for purchase in Smart Shops to people 18+.
 So long as you take them in the Netherlands, it is legal under Dutch law to consume the truffles.

 Are psilocybin truffles safe?